Water wheel: Late medieval Europe

 The assembly convened by William of Normandy, commonly referred to as the "Domesday" or Doomsday survey, took an inventory of all potentially taxable property in England, which included over six thousand mills spread across three thousand different locations, up from less than a hundred in the previous century.

 The type of water wheel selected was dependent upon the location.
 Generally if only small volumes of water and high waterfalls were available a millwright would choose to use an overshot wheel.
 The decision was influenced by the fact that the buckets could catch and use even a small volume of water.
 For large volumes of water with small waterfalls the undershot wheel would have been used, since it was more adapted to such conditions and cheaper to construct.
 So long as these water supplies were abundant the question of efficiency remained irrelevant.
 By the 18th century, with increased demand for power coupled with limited water locales, an emphasis was made on efficiency scheme.

 By the 11th century there were parts of Europe where the exploitation of water was commonplace.
 The water wheel is understood to have actively shaped and forever changed the outlook of Westerners.
 Europe began to transit from human and animal muscle labor towards mechanical labor with the advent of the water wheel.
 Medievalist Lynn White Jr. contended that the spread of inanimate power sources was eloquent testimony to the emergence of the West of a new attitude toward, power, work, nature, and above all else technology.

 Harnessing water-power enabled gains in agricultural productivity, food surpluses and the large scale urbanization starting in the 11th century.
-The usefulness of water power motivated European experiments with other power sources, such as wind and tidal mills.
-Waterwheels influenced the construction of cities, more specifically canals.
+The usefulness of water power motivated European experiments with other power sources, such as wind and tidal mills. water wheels influenced the construction of cities, more specifically canals.
 The techniques that developed during this early period such as stream jamming and the building of canals, put Europe on a hydraulically focused path, for instance water supply and irrigation technology was combined to modify supply power of the wheel.